 Threats of Increasing Regulation

-Increasingly, there are threats of new or re-imposed regulatory burdens that could imperil the railroad industry’s ability to effectively and fairly compete.
+Increasingly, railroads face threats of new or re-imposed regulatory burdens that could imperil the industry’s ability to compete effectively and fairly.
 These threats come in the form of demands from some rail customers and their supporters in Congress and elsewhere for the Surface Transportation Board to make major changes in the scope and intensity of railroad rate and service regulation.
 Most of these changes would, in one way or another, limit the prices that railroads can charge and therefore limit the revenue railroads can earn.

-If successful, these regulatory changes would make it much more difficult for railroads to make the investments they need to maintain and upgrade their networks and to provide the safe, efficient and reliable service their customers need to prosper.
+If successful, proposed regulatory changes would make it much more difficult for railroads to make the investments needed to maintain and upgrade their networks and to provide the safe, efficient and reliable service their customers need to prosper.